LATEX Typesetting in UCC

 1.1 What does it do?

-LATEX can automate most of the chores of formatting long, complex, or repetitively formatted documents, like articles, books, reports, letters, essays, theses, manuals, etc, and can produce publication-quality output in PDF or PostScript.
-It has extensions for handling most types of formatting for academic, research, and business documents, including changes to layout and style; bibliographies, citations, and references; tables and figures; indexes, glossaries, and cross-references; mathematics and other notations; and multilingual and bidirectional typesetting.
+LATEX can automate most of the chores of formatting long, complex, or repetitively formatted documents (eg articles, books, reports, letters, essays, theses, manuals, etc).
+It can produce publication-quality output in PDF or PostScript, and it has extensions for handling most types of formatting for academic, research, and business documents.
+These include changes to layout and style; bibliographies, citations, and references; tables and figures; indexes, glossaries, and cross-references; mathematics and other notations; and multilingual and bidirectional typesetting.

 1.2 Where do I get it?